California Mosquito TBT

 I guess that’s one of the reasons I have a website so I can “search” to see what I’ve done in those six years.

-An easy way to see all of the flies I’ve highlighted over the years is to use the Gallery page – Throw Back Thursday Flies Gallery.
+An easy way to see all of the flies I’ve highlighted over the years is to click on the Throw Back Thursday Flies “category” located to the right on this page.
 I’m getting close to 300 entries!

 Enjoy…go fish, stay safe!